 The first step is to wipe off and remove as much excess water that you can, without damaging the paper.

-For loose papers, such as documents, lay them out individually on absorbent cloths and then carefully blot.
+For example, loose papers, such as documents, lay them out individually on absorbent cloths and then carefully blot.
 If using paper towels, make sure they are pure white, with no color print on them.
 Loose papers are fairly straightforward to dry.
 Some air movement from a small fan can help the drying process.
 After drying, you can compress the papers to flatten them out.

 For books, very carefully open the covers of each book, and stand your books upright on a stack of several, absorbent pure white paper towels.
 Place several layers of absorbent towels inside the covers, and gently close them.
 Allow the towels to pull moisture from the pages; replace them as they get wet, checking frequently.
 Keep the book on its side as you do this.